razvanvancea/docker-soapui-mockservicerunner/README.md

 Notes regarding 3rd step:
 - replace 'my-project.xml' with the actual name of your project
 - feel free to change the 8080 port with another value but make sure that you replace all the 3 ports

+Congrats, the setup is complete!
+Now feel free to test out the mocked services on http://localhost:8080